pybricks/pybricks.github.io/install/index.md

 They have more
 ports, lights, and buttons.
 They also have a rechargeable battery and a built-in speaker.

-These hubs have dedicated space for storing user programs.
-This means you can store multiple scripts and include your own MicroPython libraries.

 Out of the box, these hubs can already be programmed with MicroPython.
 But with Pybricks, your code runs much faster, and you'll have about three times as much